pinskylab/how_we_work/working_agreement.md

        - We will have biannual lab meetings to discuss our progress and future work in Diversity, Equity, Inclusion & Belonging
     - We will be aware and acknowledge our positionalities and privileges that we hold.
 1. Sharing our science outside of academia
-    - We value community service, outreach to non-scientists audiences, and mentorsing of early-career scientists
+    - We value community service, outreach to non-scientists audiences, and mentoring of early-career scientists

 ## Process